Missouri Governor Signs Ban On Abortion After 8 Weeks Of Pregnancy

 After a public backlash from Democrats and legions on social media, Hovis apologized, saying he misspoke.

-At a press briefing on Friday, reporters asked the governor why he supported an abortion ban that does not create exceptions for rape or incest victims, and he deflected the question.
+At a press briefing on Friday, reporters asked the governor why he supported an abortion ban that does not create exceptions for rape or incest victims; he deflected the question.

 "Because I'm the governor of the state of Missouri, and that's what I do.
 If legislators send a bill to me, I'm going to sign it," Parson said.
 "I believe in the pro-life side of the issue," he said.
 "Does it meet what I believe to be constitutional in our state?
 I believe this piece of legislation does."

-President Trump promised in his 2016 campaign to appoint justices who would undo Roe, but whether the slate of state bills striving to do that will be successful is uncertain.
+President Trump promised in his 2016 campaign to appoint Supreme Court justices who would undo Roe, but whether the slate of state bills striving to do that will be successful is uncertain.

 With the U.S. Supreme Court now composed of five Republican-appointed justices who may be willing to reexamine long-standing precedent, the high court may someday accept a case that could alter the landmark case, though legal experts are doubtful the court will review such a case before the 2020 election.